alirezajavanmardi/randomFood/README.md

 simply import your own food list (pass the path) `fs.readFileSync(**path**, "utf-8")`

-> you can waste your time and improve the code ! just like me
+> you can waste your time and improve the code ! just like me.
 > i would love to see new people like myself.

 with **love** :heart_eyes: :cupid: